This post may contain affiliate links. Please read my disclosure.

 We use buttermilk to soak the alligator in, both to tenderize it and to soften the flavor a bit.

 The Cajun seasoning is used to season the flour when we fry so our gator bites get a nice Cajun flavor to them!
-I highly recommend making your own Cajun seasoning as I think it's just so much better than store bought.
-Learn how to make Cajun seasoning.
+I highly recommend making your own Cajun spice seasoning as I think it's just so much better than store bought.

 The full list of ingredients and amounts can be found in the recipe card at the bottom of the post.